circle

 12.30 - 2pm

-Patrick Forsyth takes a light-hearted look at public speaking — the pitfalls, the possibilities, and plenty of stories along the way.
+Patrick Forsyth takes a light-hearted look at public speaking the pitfalls and the possibilities, while sharing his own stories along the way.

 No need to book